LupaDevStudio/LupaWeb/README.md

 ## Install

-To install the website for the first time, use the command : `npm install` in the `webapp` folder.
+To install the website for the first time, use the command : `npm install`

 ## Testing

-To run the script locally, use the command : `./webapp.sh`
+To run the script locally, use the command : `ng serve`

 When running locally, open [localhost:4200](http://localhost:4200) to preview the website.